deepdive

 Start with a provider and a context.
 From there, you can add schemas, tools, MCP, persistence, streaming, and other features without changing the overall shape of the code.

 In llm.rb, LLM::Context is the main execution boundary.
+It keeps message

-It keeps message history, provider params, tool state, and usage
+history, provider params, tool state, and usage together, so you can keep

-together, so you can keep building on the same object instead of
+building on the same object instead of switching to a different abstraction

-switching to a different abstraction for each feature.
+for each feature.

 Those context-level defaults are not fixed.
-You can override them on
+You can override them on a single

-request params directly, which makes it easy to keep stable defaults at
+talk call by passing request params directly, which makes it

-the context level while changing things like model,
+easy to keep stable defaults at the context level while changing things like

-schema, tools, or stream for one
+model, schema, tools, or stream for one turn.

 Supported Providers